CWC FAQs for Faculty and Staff

 All students who are new to the CWC attend a 30-45 minute triage/walk-in appointment.
 Students do not need to call before they come; they can walk-in to Building A, Room 1120.
 They will complete about 5-8 minutes of paperwork and then they will meet with a counselor for approximately 30-40 additional minutes.
 The counselor will go over their paperwork, listen to their concerns and assess their needs.
 Most students who attend a triage/walk-in appointment at the Counseling & Wellness (CWC) are seen at the center, however, sometimes a counselor will determine that a student (based on their mental health concerns) would benefit from a higher level of care and are referred to a provider within the community.

-How long does it take to for a student to get an appointment?
+How long does it take for a student to get an appointment?

-Typically students are seen the same day, however, based on the student and the counselor’s availability the wait time is 3 days.
-However, if a student is in need of immediate assistance, for example, in crisis, they are seen the same day.
+Typically students are seen on the same day, however, based on the student and the counselor’s availability the wait time is 3 days.
+However, if a student needs immediate assistance, for example, in crisis, they are seen the same day.

 What are typical concerns that the center supports?

-GSU students have come in for a number of concerns.
+GovState students have come in for several concerns.
 Here are a few: relationship problems including family concerns, social issues, homesickness, or break-ups, feelings such as anger, worry, anxiety, sadness, depression, loneliness, suicide or guilt, personal habits and problems including abusing alcohol or drugs, sexual abuse or assault, body image and eating habits, perfectionism/procrastination or coping with stress and anxiety and identity and self-esteem concerns like issues of gender identity, sexual orientation, negative or self-defeating thinking, lack of confidence and difficulty adjusting to college.

 How often does a student meet with a counselor?